Light Sensitivity: Sony IMX183 vs Onsemi AR2020

 Light sensitivity is a critical parameter in selecting industrial cameras for low-light imaging applications.
 This article presents a comparative evaluation of two sensors: the Sony IMX183 and the Onsemi AR2020, as implemented in the MER2-2000-19U3M and MER2-2002-20U3M cameras, respectively.

-By analyzing tests performed by adjusting gain, varied exposure times and digital signal amplification, the study reveals the light sensitivity of the two sensors under challenging light conditions.
+By analyzing tests performed by adjusting gain, varied exposure times and digital signal amplification, this study highlights the light sensitivity performance of the two sensors under challenging lighting conditions.
+Since both cameras were equipped with identical lenses set to the same aperture (F2.4) and matched in optical characteristics, the results can be solely based on intrinsic performance of the sensors.

 Table of contents